The actress who became a 'terrorist'

 Riddell is keen to make clear that she is not trying to tarnish the reputation of the suffragettes.

-"I am in so in awe of these women," she says.
+"I am so in awe of these women," she says.
 "But we cannot shy away from what these women were in their entirety.
 There's an age-old saying, 'One man's terrorist is another man's freedom fighter.'
 That is the same here."

 Riddell keeps a photo of Kitty Marion in her home.